Definition of Agency Bond

 Types of Agency Bond

 There are various types of Agency Bonds issued by Issuers.
-These Agency Bonds can be segregated based on the time horizon and based on synthetic features.
-Few popular ones are mentioned below:
+These Agency Bonds can segregate based on the time horizon and synthetic features.
+A few popular ones are below:

-- Short Term Notes: These are short term bonds issued with maturity ranging from as low as one day to a maximum maturity up to one year.
+- Short Term Notes: The Short Term Note bonds issue with maturity ranging from as low as one day to a maximum maturity of up to one year.

-- Medium-Term Notes: Also known as MTNs, these bonds are usually issued with maturity ranging from one year above to up to ten years in some cases.
+- Medium-Term Notes: Also known as MTNs, they usually issue maturity ranging from one year above to up to ten years in some cases.

-- Zero-Coupon Bonds: These are normally issued at deep discounts with the principal amount repaid at maturity and no cash interest flow in the form of coupons in between.
+- Zero-Coupon Bonds: Zero-Coupon Bonds normally issue at deep discounts, with the principal amount repaid at maturity and no cash interest flow in the form of coupons.

-- Callable Bonds: These are issued with callable features that allow the issuers to recall the bonds before maturity at a predetermined price after the expiry of a certain period.
+- Callable Bonds: Issuers include callable features in these bonds, enabling them to recall the bonds before maturity at a predetermined price after a certain period has elapsed.

-- Fixed Coupon paying Bonds: The most common type of Agency bonds carries a fixed rate of coupon payable on a semiannual basis with the repayment of principal on maturity.
+- Fixed Coupon paying Bonds: The most common type of Agency bond carries a fixed coupon rate payable on a semiannual basis with the principal repayment on maturity.

 Agency Bond Risk

-Just like any other interest-sensitive fixed instrument, Agency Bond also suffers from Interest rate risk, which arises on account of variation in yield leading to the impact on the price of these bonds.
-Since Bonds yield carries an inverse relationship with prices, as yields on Agency Bonds increase, they carry the risk of fall in prices of these bonds leading to losses for its investors.
+Like any other interest-sensitive fixed instrument, Agency Bond also suffers from Interest rate risk, which arises because variation in yield leads to the impact on the price of these bonds.
+Since Bonds yield carries an inverse relationship with prices, as yields on Agency Bonds increase, they carry the risk of a fall in prices of these bonds, leading to losses for its investors.

 Advantages